 One of the great challenges business owners face is that they don’t know how to measure their business’s health.
 Sure there are periods when they know they’re getting more sales or fewer sales, but they don’t really know what’s happening “under the hood.”

-A CFO can create financial reports that simplify the bookkeeper or accountant numbers into informative metrics that a business owner can act upon.
-With good financial reporting comes the ability to do good financial planning.
+A CFO can create financial reports that simplify complex accounting data into informative metrics that a business owner can act upon.
+With good financial reporting comes the ability to do good financial planning and make better decisions.

 Financial forecasting is an often overlooked aspect of business management.
 Often business owners estimate their future finances with a guess based on how they’re feeling about the current health of their business.